-This historic up and down sawmill was built in 1756 and remained in operation, sawing logs into boards, up until 1926.
+The Sprain Brook sawmill was built in 1756 and remained in operation, sawing logs into boards, up until 1926.
 It is powered by a unique style of waterwheel called a "flutter wheel" because it makes a sound like a bird fluttering its wings.
-The mill was in pretty rough shape when the current owners fell in love with it and decided to restore the mill to a fully operational condition and make it their photo credit - Reese Owens Architect home.
+The mill was in pretty rough shape when the current owners fell in love with it and decided to restore the mill to a fully operational condition and make it their home.
 The flutter wheel, gears, and millworks were accurately reconstructed with the help of architect, Reese Owens and restoration millwright, Jim Kricker.

-Sawing logs in the living room; photo credit - Bill Seitz
+Sawing logs in the living room Photo credit - Bill Seitz

-Feature Project Sutter's Mill
+Sutter's Mill